carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 ![Transit Gateway](https://d1.awsstatic.com/products/transit-gateway/product-page-diagram_AWS-Transit-Gateway%402x.921cf305305867447fcabfc6b7acae9f0e5bc9d5.png)

-- Use Case: A company runs a number of core enterprise applications in an on-premises data center.
+- Use Case:
+  1. A company runs a number of core enterprise applications in an on-premises data center.
 The data center is connected to an Amazon VPC using AWS Direct Connect.
 The company will be creating additional AWS accounts and these accounts will also need to be quickly, and cost-effectively connected to the on-premises data center in order to access the core applications.
 Which solution will cause least overhead?
      - Configure AWS Transit Gateway between the accounts.
 Assign Direct Connect to the transit gateway and route network traffic to the on-premises servers.
 With AWS Transit Gateway, you can quickly add Amazon VPCs, AWS accounts, VPN capacity, or AWS Direct Connect gateways to meet unexpected demand, without having to wrestle with complex connections or massive routing tables.
 This is the operationally least complex solution and is also cost-effective.
+  2.A company has a Production VPC and a Pre-Production VPC.
+The Production VPC uses VPNs through a customer gateway to connect to a single device in an on-premises data center.
+The Pre-Production VPC uses a virtual private gateway attached to two AWS Direct Connect (DX) connections.
+Both VPCs are connected using a single VPC peering connection.
+How can this architecture be improved by removing any single point of failure?
+     - The only single point of failure in this architecture is the customer gateway device in the on-premises data center.
+If this device is a single device, then if it fails the VPN connections will fail.  ==> Add additional VPNs to the Production VPC from a second customer gateway device

 ##### Case A: External Nextwork (DataCenter or Cloud) - AWS VPC